Diversity Analysis of Bit-Interleaved Coded Multiple Beamforming with Orthogonal Frequency Division Multiplexing: System Model

 \ifCLASSOPTIONonecolumn

 \else

 \fi

-The structure of BICMB is presented in Fig. \ref{fig:bicmb}.
-First, the convolutional encoder of code rate $R_c$, possibly combined with a perforation matrix for a high rate punctured code \cite{Haccoun_PCC}, generates the bit codeword $\mathbf{c}$ from the information bits $\mathbf{b}$.
-Then, an interleaved bit sequence is generated by a bit interleaver before being modulated, e.g., Quadrature Amplitude Modulation (QAM), to a symbol sequence.
-Let $N_r$ and $N_t$ denote the number of transmit and receive antennas respectively.
-Assume that $S \leq \min\{N_t,N_r\}$ streams are transmitted at the same time.
-Hence, an $S \times 1$ symbol vector $\mathbf{x}_k$ is transmitted at the $k$th time instant.
+BICMB-OFDM was proposed to achieve both spatial diversity and multipath diversity for MIMO frequency selective channels, \cite{Akay_BICMB_OFDM, Akay_BICMB_OFDM_CSI, Akay_BICMB}.
+The structure of BICMB-OFDM is presented in Fig. \ref{fig:bicmb_ofdm}.
+First, the convolutional encoder of code rate $R_c$, possibly combined with a perforation matrix for a high rate punctured code \cite{Haccoun_PCC}, generates the bit codeword $\mathbf{c}$ from the information bits.
+Then, an interleaved bit sequence is generated by a random bit interleaver before being modulated, e.g., Quadrature Amplitude Modulation (QAM), to a symbol sequence.
+Assume that the symbol sequence is transmitted through $M$ subcarriers, and $S \leq \min\{N_t,N_r\}$ streams are transmitted for each subcarrier at the same time.
+Hence, an $S \times 1$ symbol vector $\mathbf{x}_k(m)$ is transmitted through the $m$th subcarrier at the $k$th time instant with $m = 1,\ldots,M$.
+The length of Cyclic Prefix (CP), which is employed by OFDM to combat ISI caused by multipath propagation, is assumed to be $L_{cp}$ where $L_{cp} \geq L$ with $L$ denoting the number of channel taps.